BirdeeHub/nixCats-nvim/README.md

 Thank you!!!
 It taught me both about an overlay's existence and how it works.

-I also borrowed some code from nixpkgs and included links.
+I also borrowed a decent amount of code from nixpkgs and made modifications.

 #### Alternative / similar projects: